Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Conclusions

 \section{Conclusions}

-In this work, we have provided a framework to understand the structural discrepancies that may arise during the inference of a network's topology.
-Moreover, these results provide a direct link between the possible networks that are consistent with measurements made and the observability properties of the network in question.
-With this, we acknowledge that designing a measurement scheme to ensure desirable observability properties a priori is often infeasible, yet we show that random networks can be recovered provided sufficiently many nodes are measured.
-We anticipate that future work can utilize the results presented to provide a basis for which new inference algorithms can be designed that take into consideration knowledge of the space of possible networks that are consistent with the measurements taken.
+In this work, we provided tools to understand the structural discrepancies that may arise during network inference from passive partial measurements.
+These results provide a direct link between the set of networks that are consistent with observed measurements and the observability properties of the network in question.
+Future work will utilize the presented results to design new inference algorithms that produce the set of all possible data-consistent networks as opposed to a single possible network.